ocrybit/coffeestand/README.md

 CoffeeStand
 ===========

 A recursive CoffeeScript watcher also aware of newly added files.
-[The build-in CoffeeScript watcher](http://coffeescript.org/#usage) doesn't work this way.
+[The built-in CoffeeScript watcher](http://coffeescript.org/#usage) doesn't work this way.
 Now you can start **CoffeeStand** at your root directory once and for all and forget about restarting the watch process every time you add a new file.

 The simplest way to recursively watch your entire project from the command-line is run `coffeestand` in the project root directory.